zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-purge-delete-directories/ggv-purge-delete-directories.md

 ### Objectives
 In this lab, you will:
-* Purge Data
+* Purge data
-* Delete Directories
+* Delete directories
-* Delete Directories completely
+* Delete directories completely

 ### Prerequisites
 This lab assumes you have: